 – the court’s conclusion that the rogue employee was ‘acting in the course of his employment’ when he criminally disclosed the payroll data, notwithstanding that this disclosure was effected whilst the employee was off work and for the specific purpose of damaging his employer

 – whether the GDPR may call for a different approach

 Date: 16 January 2018

-Venue: Turing Lecture Theatre, IET London Savoy Place, 2 Savoy Pl, London WC2R 0BL
+Venue: Kelvin Lecture Theatre, IET London Savoy Place, 2 Savoy Pl, London WC2R 0BL

 Registration from 5.30pm with the seminar starting at 6pm until 7pm with a drinks reception afterwards.